Welcome to the Marion County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Neigboring counties are Jefferson Davis County (north), Lamar County (east), Pearl River County, (southeast), Washington Parish, LA (south), Walthall County (west), and Lawrence County (northwest).
 Communities in the county include Columbia, Bunker Hill, Cheraw, East Columbia, Foxworth, Goss, Hub, Improve, Jamestown, Kokomo, Morgantown, and Sandy Hook.

 Marion County MSGHN has many records here on our website.
-Marriage Records, cemetery listings, tax records, and more.
-Look at the Marion County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Marion County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.